jvolkman/rules_toml/README.md

 # toml.bzl

-A pure Starlark TOML 1.1.0 parser.
+A pure Starlark TOML 1.1.0 encoder and decoder.

 ## Usage